Which place is cheaper, The Hamptons or Adirondack Mountains?

 The summer attracts plenty of travelers to both Adirondack Mountains and The Hamptons.
 Also, most visitors come to The Hamptons for the beaches, the hiking, and the family-friendly experiences during these months.

 In July, Adirondack Mountains is generally cooler than The Hamptons.
-Temperatures in Adirondack Mountains average around 71°F (22°C), and The Hamptons stays around 76°F (25°C).
+Daily temperatures in Adirondack Mountains average around 71°F (22°C), and The Hamptons fluctuates around 76°F (25°C).

 The Hamptons receives a lot of rain in the summer.
 In July, Adirondack Mountains usually receives less rain than The Hamptons.
-At this time of the year, Adirondack Mountains gets 3 inches (75 mm) of rain, while The Hamptons receives 4.1 inches (104 mm) of rain each month for the summer.
+Adirondack Mountains gets 3 inches (75 mm) of rain, while The Hamptons receives 4.1 inches (104 mm) of rain each month for the summer.

 The autumn brings many poeple to Adirondack Mountains as well as The Hamptons.
 Also, the autumn months attract visitors to The Hamptons because of the hiking trails, the shopping scene, and the natural beauty of the area.

 Adirondack Mountains is much colder than The Hamptons in the autumn.
-The temperature in Adirondack Mountains is usually 49°F (9°C) in October, and The Hamptons stays around 58°F (14°C).
+The daily temperature in Adirondack Mountains averages around 49°F (9°C) in October, and The Hamptons fluctuates around 58°F (14°C).

 Adirondack Mountains usually gets around the same amount of rain in October as The Hamptons.
 Adirondack Mountains gets 2.8 inches (72 mm) of rain, while The Hamptons receives 3 inches (77 mm) of rain this time of the year.

 Both The Hamptons and Adirondack Mountains are popular destinations to visit in the winter with plenty of activities.
 Also, the shopping scene and the cuisine are the main draw to The Hamptons this time of year.